nsvir/TVShowsManager/README.md

 This script helps you to manage your TV shows episodes.
 It saves your watched episode progression.
-You can easily switch between episodes.
-You can ask to load subtitles automaticly (with VLC only)
+You can easily switch between episodes and ask to load subtitles automaticly (with VLC only)

 How To Use It ?
 ============